Paying For A Pool: Does Financing or Paying With Cash Save You More Money in 2025?

 That means your true cost of paying cash could look more like:

-• $86,985 after 5 years
+- $86,985 after 5 years

-• $116,405 after 10 years
+- $116,405 after 10 years

 So Why Do Some Cash Buyers Still Come Out Ahead?

-Handful Arizona "pool contractors", the DIY-ers (not pool builder) could offer cash discounts of 5-7%, which could save you $3,250 –$4,550 right off the bat
+A handful Arizona "pool contractors", the DIY-ers (not pool builders) could offer cash discounts of 5-7%, which could save you $3,250 –$4,550.

-You’ll avoid monthly payments and interest entirely
+You’ll avoid monthly payments and interest entirely - you own it outright and immediately

-You keep full control over your project and timeline
+You keep full control over your project and timeline with not having to depend on a lender releasing the funds after proof of specific phases being completed

 ✅ Bottom Line: If you're sitting on enough savings to comfortably pay upfront without draining your emergency fund or sacrificing higher-yield investments, cash can absolutely be the smarter financial move—especially if you negotiate a discount or plan to stay in your home for a long time.